riskframe/ai-rmm/framework/measure-4.3.md

 3. Make performance improvement a core objective of AI development and deployment, ensuring that AI systems consistently deliver value and meet the needs of stakeholders.

+### Measure 4.3: Suggested Work Products

+* Performance Trends Report - A comprehensive document that details the performance metrics analyzed over time, highlighting areas of improvement and concern.
+* Stakeholder Feedback Compilation - A collection of insights and observations from AI developers, operators, decision-makers, and affected communities regarding the AI system's performance and impact.
+* Risk and Trustworthiness Correlation Analysis - An analytical report that explores the relationships between specific performance metrics and context-relevant risks or trustworthiness characteristics.
+* Data Collection and Analysis Methodology Document - A detailed description of the methodologies used for collecting and analyzing field data, including any adaptations made to address emerging trends or patterns.
+* AI Performance Improvement Plan - A strategic document that outlines targeted initiatives for enhancing the AI system's performance, based on evidence-based correlations and stakeholder feedback.
+* Continuous Monitoring Strategy - A document that outlines the approach for ongoing surveillance of the AI system's performance, including methodologies for adapting to new insights and trends.
+* Stakeholder Engagement Report - A document that summarizes the outcomes of workshops, interviews, and surveys conducted with relevant AI actors and affected communities, highlighting key insights and recommendations for performance improvement.
+* Hypothesis Testing Results - A report detailing the results of investigations into the hypotheses developed from correlations between performance metrics and context-relevant risks or trustworthiness characteristics.
+* Performance Improvement Case Studies - A collection of case studies that illustrate successful interventions and the impact on the AI system's performance, serving as a resource for best practices and lessons learned.